 Now my thoughts on the sale of Olympus.
 Do I think this is the end?
 No, I actually think that this could be a good thing.
 The new company that will own Olympus cameras are a company that are well known for taking unprofitable companies and making them profitable.
 Sony sold its VAIO line in 2014 to this company and are still making computers today.
 This gives me hope.

 Many large companies have divisions or subsidiaries which are separate parts of the company.
 The imaging division was just one part of a company that also includes medical equipment.
 A company often takes assets from an unprofitable part of the company and focus its resources on more profitable part of the company.
 When a company goes out on its own, it no longer has this burden of having to make profits as part of a bigger company.
 This can often allow the company to do what it does best.
 Only time will tell if this happens at when the Camera part of Olympus is sold.
 I have high hopes.

 What does this mean for me?

 I thought hard about this.
 Will this make me sell all my Olympus Gear and switch systems.
 At the moment, No. My EM1ii still works and is getting updates.
-There are still a good selection of Lenses and Accessories.
+There is still a good selection of Lenses and Accessories.
 I also expect that there will be many more of these to come in the future.
-If the new company doesn’t work and they close operations, then there will still be a great second hand market, in the future.
-Let’s face it, I can still buy kit for some of my 40 year old film camera’s.
+If the new company doesn’t work and they close operations, then there will still be a great second-hand market, in the future.
+Let’s face it, I can still buy kit for some of my 40-year-old film camera’s.